-AEA is a Community Interest Company Limited by Guarantee which was established in 2018 to promote the personal and professional development of women and girls.
-AEA is non party-political.
-We have two initial areas of activity.
+AEA, a Community Interest Company Limited by Guarantee, was established in Sept 2018 to promote the personal and professional development of women and girls.

 Why is an organisation like AEA necessary?

 Women are everywhere: in public spaces, in all institutions and in most organisations.
 Unlike a few short decades ago, the presence of women is now so commonplace and unquestioned, that many believe women have achieved parity.
 Is this really so?

 Undeniable gains for women and girls have been made but, in many instances, aspirations are truncated and ambitions stunted.
 Unfairness threads throughout the fabric of female lives.

 Sources for the following statistics are in Resources.

 There’s the inherent career-limiting bias of the ‘glass-ceiling’ and the ‘maternity career-penalty’, plus the fact that women working full-time are paid, on average, 14.1% less than men.
 There’s unfairness in the home: even when working full-time, even when earning more than their male partners, women still undertake the majority of housework and caring for dependents.

 And it starts early.That 71.3% of girls successfully study STEM at GCSE level yet only 33% continue onwards to a STEM qualification, suggests that something is awry.
 Cultural expectations and standards, about female abilities and how females should look and behave, influence girls and young women and negatively impact their self-esteem and dampen aspiration.
 It’s not surprising that the Prince’s Trust’s 2019 ‘Youth Index’ found that young women lack self-confidence and feel they are ‘not good enough in general’.
 Self-harm among young girls is rising: in the last decade, NHS data shows a 68% rise in hospital admissions of self-harmed girls under 17yrs.